NZR KA class: In service

 The last two KA were completed in 1950, and used Baker valve gear fitted to the NZR J and JA classes.
 KA 958 and KA 959 were regulars on the Limited in the 1950s and early 1960s out of Paekakariki to Taihape.
-The Baker valve gear altered their performance characteristics making them quite free running on passenger train duties, but less effective and powerful on freight trains compared to the rest of the class.
+The Baker valve gear altered their performance characteristics, making them quite free-running on passenger train duties, but less effective and powerful on freight trains compared to the rest of the class.
 KA locomotives also worked other lines, such as the Palmerston North - Gisborne Line as far as Napier and the Stratford–Okahukura Line.
 KA locomotives usually pulled the Rotorua express between Hamilton and Rotorua until it was replaced by railcars in 1959 and were used on relief expresses to New Plymouth and Napier until 1965.
 In the last period of KA use between 1959-1967, their freight use was mainly as bankers in the King Country and the steep banks on the Wanganui and Rotorua lines, as well as mixed trains in the King Country.
-They remained important for passenger use because of their superior performance in the Central North Island and the fact until 1958-59 and the introduction of real air competition with turboprop Friendships and Viscounts the overnight Express, Limited and summer Daylight limited, were the main public transport between Wellington and Auckland.
+They remained important for passenger use because of their superior performance in the central North Island and the fact until 1958-59 and the introduction of real air competition with turboprop Friendships and Viscounts the Overnight Express, Limited and summer Daylight limited, were the main public transport between Wellington and Auckland.
+The KA class had higher fuel consumption and repair issues than the JA class.